Chrion01/csc300h-p/README.md

-Run with python3
+# Run with python3

-test.py executes main.py on input files 1 to 8
+test.py executes analysis on input files 1 to 8